DAVID LUKEHURST

 For details of prices for the Ultra Portable and Standard telescopes, please see: Prices Page

 This design gives a very compact lower end when dismantled.
 The altitude bearing are removed and the mirror box stands in the rocker box.
 This 14-inch is then only 300mm high!
-This design is easier to make than the type I and gives better shielding and protection for the mirrors.
+This design is easier to make than the Type 1 and gives better shielding and protection for the mirrors.
 This design can easily be scaled to other sizes.
-In principle, the two designs (Types I & II) could be combined with the lower end of the type II fitted with the upper end of type I.
+In principle, the two designs (Types 1 & 2) could be combined with the lower end of the Type 2 fitted with the upper end of Type 1.
+Currently, I have made this design in sizes between 12" and 20".
+It is a very good choice where the most compact design is necessary for transportation.

 Dismantled mirror box/rocker box Altitude bearings and truss-tubes